-The average annual growth of vehicle trips since fiscal 1980 has been 2.5%.
-During fiscal 2010, passenger traffic increased .02% and commercial traffic was down 7.65%.
-The decrease in commercial traffic can be attributed to the continued poor economic conditions in the region.
+Historic Traffic and Toll Summary.
+The average annual growth of vehicle trips since fiscal 1980 has been 2.3%.
+During fiscal 2011, passenger traffic decreased 4.40% and commercial traffic was down 3.15%.
+The decrease in commercial traffic can be attributed to the continued poor economic conditions in the region and the construction on the roadway.
+For most of fiscal year 2011, the roadway was under construction, primarily due to the high-speed E-Z Pass project.
+Traffic was also hindered by weather events during fiscal year 2011.

-The following table summarizes the recorded vehicle trips through the Delaware Turnpike toll barrier and the revenue derived from tolls and concessions from fiscal 1980 through fiscal 2010.
+The following table summarizes the recorded vehicle trips through the Delaware Turnpike toll barrier and the revenue derived from tolls and concessions from fiscal 1981 through fiscal 2011.

 Most Recent Toll Increase (Fiscal 2008).
 With input from the General Assembly and the Administration, the Authority evaluated the current toll structure and found that amending the current structure for the Delaware Turnpike would be in the best interest of the Authority.
-Effective October 1, 2007, all vehicle class tolls increased by \$1.00 and the discounts offered to commercial E-Z Pass customers during the hours of 10 p.m. to 6 a.m was discontinued.
+Effective October 1, 2007, all vehicle class tolls increased by \$1.00 and the discounts offered to commercial E-Z Pass customers during the hours of 10 p.m. to 6 a.m. was discontinued.